 How do weighted blankets work?

 A weighted blanket is exactly that – a blanket filled with micro hypoallergenic beads.
 The goal is to make the blanket a little heavier so it applies a firm consistent pressure.
-A weighted blanket usually weighs 6 - 8kgs for adults and 1.5 – 4kg for children.
+A weighted blanket usually weighs 6 - 8kgs for adults and 1.5 – 4kg for childrens weighted blankets.
 Resting under a weighted blanket helps improve sleep, ease anxiety, and relieve stress.
 But how exactly does a weighted blanket help you sleep better and feel calmer?
 It all boils down to the science of deep touch pressure or DTP and hormone levels.

 Simple Science & Serotonin